-Lima Beans.
-You either love them or loathe them.
-When I was a child I was not overly fond of them.
-My mother used to buy a frozen vegetable mix.
-There was always lima beans in the mix.
-We would of course not be allowed to leave the table until we had cleaned our plates.
-I used to eat the lima beans first to get them out of the way so I could enjoy the rest of my meal.
-Interestingly enough I ended up loving them and now I’m writing a lima bean recipe!
-Funny how that goes!
+Lima Bean Recipe, you either love them or loathe them.
+Also, when I was a child, I was not overly fond of them.
+Then, my mother used to buy a frozen vegetable mix.
+Moreover, there were always lima beans in the mix.
+Also, we would, of course, not be allowed to leave the table until we had cleaned our plates.
+Then, I used to eat the lima beans first to get them out of the way so I could enjoy the rest of my meal.
+Also, surprisingly enough, I ended up loving them, and now I’m writing a lima bean recipe!
+It’s funny how that goes!
 Perhaps this was the method to my mother’s madness!

-This Lima Beans recipe I am sharing with you today, Baked Honey and Mustard Lima Beans, is one of my favourite ways of preparing them.
-Its quick and simple to make and uses things you probably already have.
-I think it is one way of changing the minds of any dedicated Lima Bean haters in your house!
-Try these other ways to use lima beans to really convince them!
-If you are thinking this does not look exactly like Lima Beans, you would be right.
+This Lima Beans recipe I am sharing with you today, Baked Honey and Mustard Lima beans are one of my favorite ways of preparing them.
+Also, it’s quick and simple to make and uses things you probably already have.
+Moreover, I think it is one way of changing the minds of any dedicated Lima Bean haters in your house!
+Then, try these other ways to use lima beans to convince them!
+Also, if you are thinking this does not look exactly like lime beans, you would be right.

-These are Butter Beans.
-You cannot get Lima Beans here in the UK.
-You can get Butter Beans which these are as well as Broad Beans, which are green in colour like Lima Beans.
-(They are also known as Fava Beans.)
-Because of the Corona Virus (at the time of this writing), I was unable to get either Lima or Broad Beans.
-Butter Beans make a very find substitute however!
+These are butter beans.
+Also, you can not get Lima beans here in the UK.
+You can get Butter Beans, which these are, as well as Broad Beans, which are green in color, like Lima Beans.
+(They are also known as fava beans.)
+Because of the Corona Virus (at the time of this writing).
+Then, I was unable to get either lime or broad beans.
+However, butter beans make a very good substitute!
 If you can’t find Lima beans, try this black beans and rice recipe instead!

 |1 (14-oz) tin of lima beans, drained well and rinsed|

 |1 TBS liquid honey|